yunjae-kim/Quantum-LATTE/README.md

 This simulation runs at $T^* = 0.5$ and $\rho^* \approx 1.0$, placing it firmly in the solid regime of the LJ phase diagram.

-### Phonon Density of States (PDOS)
+### Phonon Density of States

-The PDOS tells us how many vibrational modes exist at each frequency.
+The phonon DOS tells us how many vibrational modes exist at each frequency.
 It is obtained by taking the Fourier transform of the VACF (Green-Kubo relation):

 $$g(\omega) = \int_0^\infty C(t) \cos(\omega t) \, dt$$